Are you looking to start your own Book Group? Sno-Isle Libraries and the Sno-Isle Foundation are proud to offer book discussion kits.

 FAQs: Contact Free Services

-- Select either black and white or color and size of paper you would like to print.
+- Select black and white or color and size of paper you would like to print

-- To have the Library print the job for contact-free pickup, select the Notify Library button.
-A form will open.
-Select a library, enter your library card number, and submit.
+- To have library staff print the job for contact-free pickup, select the Notify Library button.
+Once the form opens, select a library, enter your library card number, and submit.
 Please allow 2 business hours for documents to be printed and available for pickup.

 - To print yourself, visit any library during open hours.
-At the print station, enter your library card number and PIN, then select the job or jobs you would like to print.
+At the print station, enter your library card number and PIN, then select the job you would like to print.

-- When you arrive at the library, call the pickup notification number for that library.
+- Go to the library and call the contact-free pickup number for that library.

-- A library staff member will check materials out to you and instruct you on how to pick up your materials.
+- Library staff will check the holds out on your account and tell you where to pick up your materials.